-- In December 2021, the Uganda Export Promotion Board (UEPB) expressed the need for a technical assistance aiming at developing the export sector, which is the key factor for Uganda economic development and job creation. - In this context, ITFC partnered with TFO (Trade Facilitation Office) Canada, for the design of the Technical Assistance program in Kampala and other parts of Uganda, with the kick-off of a program titled "Export Launchpad Uganda", with the objective of addressing key constraints faced by both women and men-led SMEs capacity to deliver trade related training programs and support services to exporters and potential exporters.
+- In December 2021, the Uganda Export Promotion Board (UEPB) expressed the need for a technical assistance aiming at developing the export sector, which is the key factor for Uganda economic development and job creation. - In this context, ITFC partnered with TFO (Trade Facilitation Office) Canada, for the design of the Technical Assistance program in Kampala and other parts of Uganda, with the kick-off of a program titled "Export Launchpad Uganda", with the objective of addressing key constraints faced by both women and men-led SMEs - The program, which was previously successfully implemented in Senegal in 2017-2018 and Bangladesh in 2020, was composed of two components: - 1.Training of trainers "ToT"- aims at developing human resources in the field of international trade and to equip the Trade Support Institutions (TSIs) with the capacity to deliver trade related training programs and support services to exporters and potential exporters. - 2.The second component, consists of assisting several SMEs to access the Canadian and other international markets.